FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

 docker rm ursa-cli
 ```

-When we delete a container, it's no longer available and thus we'd have to
+When we delete a container, it's no longer available and thus we'd have to [Docker run](#run-the-docker-container) 👷.

-##
+## Execute bash shell in the container

 Start the bash shell in the container: